ZohaibNaseer786/react-native-image-compressor-library/README.md

-# react-native-image-compressor-library
+# react-native-image-compressor

 A simple image resizing and compression package, taking care of the resizing process on the native side.
 Supports iOS and Android out of the box.

 ## Getting started

-`$ npm install @nomi9995/react-native-image-compressor --save`
+`$ npm install react-native-image-compressor-library --save`

-`$ yarn add @nomi9995/react-native-image-compressor`
+`$ yarn add react-native-image-compressor-library`

 ### Mostly automatic installation

-`$ react-native link @nomi9995/react-native-image-compressor`
+`$ react-native link react-native-image-compressor-library`

 ### Manual installation